 South of the Urkundolm, the Breslauer Hütte (46.8682°N, 10.8793°E) and the start of the trail are clear to see in Google Satellite View.

 A few of options to climb from Breslauer Hütte

-From the hut, two trails go east from the hut: the lower one is to the Vernagt Hütte, the upper one to the Wildspitze.
+From the hut, two trails go west from the hut: the lower one is to the Vernagt Hütte, the upper one to the Wildspitze.
 A sign points the way, to the Wildspitze via the Mitterkarjoch.

 After a while the trail fades away as you get close to the rapidly disappearing Mitterkarferner (ferner = glacier).